axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 - Roulette: Stand on the wedge with symbol matching your card.
 - Adds: Spawns soldiers.
 Kill them before they gain aura.
 - Dice: 3 players rooted, one player kites the cards the boss fires to the corresponding player.
 Players should group up at south side, middle distance from boss but spaced apart from each other.
 Kiter may benefit from speed.
-Ester Inanna makes it so you only need 1 successful match.
+Esther Inanna makes it so you only need 1 successful match.
 - Circus ball donut mechanic: Balls will fall and split, spawning donut floor shapes.
 Dodge them.
 Timestop and swiftness robes help.